FaharasNET

 Choosing between assigning every dollar a job or setting flexible ratios is key.
 Both methods help control your money but in different ways.
 Knowing the differences helps pick the right method for you.

-Zero-based budgeting means your income minus expenses equals zero.
+Zero-based budgeting requires assigning every dollar of income to specific expenses, ensuring income minus expenses equals zero.
 It doesn’t mean spending all your money.
 Instead, every dollar goes to a specific purpose, like bills or savings.

 When I started zero-based budgeting, I noticed a big change.
 My “mystery spending” stopped because every dollar had a job.
 I’d assign parts of my paycheck to different categories until all money was used.